7 SEATER CARS OR

 However the Santa Fe doesn’t have it all its own way.
 Where the 8-seater i800 comes into its own is purchase cost.
-The i800 is available from just £24,895 with the Santa Fe SUV starting from £31,850.
+The i800 is available from just £24,895 with the Santa Fe starting from £31,850.
 If you’re after a lot of seats for your money, the i800 wins hands down.

 Summary: So which is best for your family?
 7 seater car or 8 seater people carrier?